The most useful product health metrics

 - you aren’t targeting the right users

-Churn rate is a key metric for many products and businesses.
-For SaaS or products relying on recurring usage (and revenue), churn might be the most important metric.
+For products relying on recurring usage (and revenue), churn is the most important health metric.
 This is because it is one of the key drivers of revenue and growth (along with new user growth).

 Some products have a naturally high churn, so having a high churn rate isn’t always a bad sign.
-A dramatic increase in churn is a bad sign though.
-It means something has changed significantly with your product and should inspire an intervention.
+A dramatic increase in churn is a bad sign, though.
+It means something has changed significantly with your product and should be investigated.

-Between new user growth and churn rate is active users.
+To measure health between new users joining and existing users churning, companies look at active users.
 This is a measure of users using your product calculated on a daily, weekly, or monthly basis.

 Consistent growth in active users means: